jsdir/datastored/docs/models.md

 #### model.find(`attribute`, `value`, [, `raw`], `callback`)

 Finds any model that has index `attribute` that matches `value`.
 If `raw` is set to `true`, `value` will not be passed through `input` mutation.
-If any of the query values are invalid, errors will be merged into `model.inputErrors` and the model will be marked as invalid.
+If any of the query values are invalid, errors will be merged into `model.errors` and the model will be marked as invalid.

 | Description         | Type       | Required | Default |
 |:--------------------|:-----------|:---------|:--------|